 - Tips: Bring cash!

 Discover what lies beneath the city

-Sapporo is a sprawling city with two people.
+Sapporo is a sprawling city.
 That’s very evident from just walking around the busy streets, but did you know there is much more underground.

 Yes, going underground is one of the best things you can do in Sapporo, especially in the winter when you’re trying to escape the cold.
 Underground you can find endless shops, cafes, and places to eat!

 - Location: You’ll find the entrances on many street corners

 - Cost: Free

 - Tips: In the winter this serves as a great way to get around the city instead of freezing above ground.

 Day Trip to Rusutsu

 Rusutsu is another great Hokkaido ski resort that gets more and more well known each year.
 It’s only a 30-minute drive away from Niseko base area and is a good place to head when you feel like you’ve skied a majority of Niseko.
 Rusutsu gets similar snowfall to Niseko, but being that it’s not as internationally known it sees far fewer visitors.